 How and why this plan of redemption works, is the subject of this publication.
 It is important to understand that God saves all people, for all time, in precisely the same way.
 Immediately after Adam sinned against God, the Lord quickly promised a Savior.
 Every person who has come into the world since Adam, looking forward to the promise of this first prophecy; a Savior, as the remedy for their sins—God imparts salvation to that person.
 Whether looking ahead to the coming of the Messiah, or looking back to the time when He was crucified and rose from the dead, all people, for all time, are saved by the sacrifice of the Messiah.
 This is the preeminent and foremost fact of this first prophecy in the Bible.

-There are 365 prophecies in this book which encompass the entire plan and purpose of God; to redeem all people, for all time.
+There are 400 prophecies in “The Prophecies Of The Messiah,” which encompass the entire plan and purpose of God; to redeem all people, for all time.
 These prophecies were given in advance of their fulfillment so that the reader would understand that they came from a reliable source.
 Only a Being—transcendent of time, space, and matter, could have detailed knowledge of events on earth, long before they took place.